Code-Institute-Submissions/haydal810-Milestone-Project-2/README.md

 * How to Play Button - This, when clicked, reveals a hidden div that has text explaining the rules of the game.

 * Big Green Button - This button is pressed once to begin the game.
 It's the only time the button is required until the end of the game, as the game automatically flows from one round to the next once the correct picture is selected.

-* Big Red Button - This button has a simple function: Restart the game.
-It has a onclick function that reloads the entire window.

 * Advice text window when device is held in portrait orientation - This is just to advise the user that the game works in landscape only.

 ### Features Left to Implement
-* I would like to add more animal pictures and associated animal noises, and increase the rounds from 5 to 10.
+* To add more animal pictures and associated animal sounds, and increase the rounds from 5 to 10.
-* I would like to introduce a scoreboard, so users can record how well they last played.
+* To introduce a scoreboard, so users can record how well they last played.
 This would mean, that the user would have to proceed to the next round, even if he selected an incorrect animal card.
 (Presently, the round doesnt progress until the correct answer is selected)
-* xxx
+* To have more visual and audio feedback when a correct or incorrect animal card is selected, such as an animation that overlays on top of the game, and appears for a few seconds, before disappearing.

 ## Main Technologies Used